 Step 5: Continuous improvement

-Every strategy can be improved.
-Stay tuned to customer feedback to adapt your communications and show that you are listening.
-Provide great customer service.
+Every brand strategy can be improved.
+Stay tuned to customer feedback to adapt your brand strategy and show that you are listening.
+Create great customer service.

-It represents a unique product, with its own positioning and targeting.
-If the company has several products or services, it covers several market segments.
+It represents a unique product, with its brand centrality position and targeting.
+If the company provides several products or services categories, it covers several market segments.

-The communication is personalised and therefore the investment is higher.
+The brand strategy is personalized and therefore the investment is higher.